 - witness statements and affidavits

-The records are indexed by the individual's name.
+The records are indexed by the individual's name, and can be searched through the National Archives Catalog.
 Privacy Act restrictions may apply to some cases.

 Please also see: Chinese Immigration and the Chinese in the United States